Riek Machar: After 2017

 In October 2017, Machar was under house arrest in South Africa.

 His house arrest status was lifted in March 2018.
 Machar's house confinement in South Africa was also criticized by the media.
 Machar returned to Juba in October 2018 following a peace deal that was signed in September 2018.
-As of May 2019 he was living in Khartoum, the capital of South Sudan's northern neighbor Sudan, following a six-month delay in the implementation of a power sharing deal that was meant to take effect on 12 May 2019.
-Machar was appointed First Vice-President of South Sudan on 22 February 2020 as part of the Revitalised Transitional Government of National Unity.
+As of May 2019, he was living in Khartoum, the capital of South Sudan's northern neighbor Sudan, following a six-month delay in the implementation of a power sharing deal that was meant to take effect on 12 May 2019.
+Machar was appointed First Vice-president of South Sudan on 22 February 2020 as part of the Revitalised Transitional Government of National Unity.
+On 18 May 2020, Machar and his wife tested positive for COVID-19.
 In 2021, he hinted that the 2023 South Sudanese general election would be postponed.